MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

     Currently, there is a know issue with the LibraryVerifyXMLSchema.Codeunit.al.
 You have to fix reference to `XmlTextReader`.

+## Next Steps

+If you are performing a technical upgrade from version 14.0 to version 15.0, return to the [technical upgrade step](upgrade-technical-upgrade-v14-v15#Preparedb) where you left off.

+<!--
 ## Task 11: Publish your project
 When your converted solutions compile to an app, you can deploy and run it.
 You can either create and publish to your own database, or use the recently release Docker AL Preview image.
-If you are performing a technical upgrade from version 14.0 to version 15.0, return to the technical upgrade step where you left off.

-<!--
 ### Publishing the AL solution to an empty database

 1. Use the [Create-NAVDatabase](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/create-navdatabase?view=businesscentral-ps) cmdlet to create a new database.